 Welcome to the School of Clinical Academic Training at Severn Postgraduate Medical Education

 The Head of School is Professor Debbie Sharp, Professor of Primary Health Care, and the School Support Manager is Alison Needler.
 The school has an Academic Board which meets every six months with trainee representation.
 It puts on various academic/social functions each year.
 The ethos of the school is to provide a focus for academic trainees and to ensure that they get the most out of their integrated academic training.
-It has very strong links with the NIHR Trainees Coordinating Centre and trainees are encouraged to attend their annual meetings as well as those arranged by the Academy of Medical Sciences and the BMA specifically for doctors on the academic career track.
+It has very strong links with the NIHR Academy and trainees are encouraged to attend their annual meetings as well as those arranged by the Academy of Medical Sciences and the BMA specifically for doctors on the academic career track.

-Academic School Website
+Severn Academic School Website